 One way is by entering a contest like this.
 Alternatively, writing up feature ideas and presenting them to newspapers and magazines, or contacting guidebook companies and doing initial test pieces for them.
 I was a journalist in London, Japan, and on the road for a decade and had had many travel pieces published before writing my first guidebook.

-You're not in an office - you're on your own and have to be comfortable with that.
-Although it can be something a loner profession, you also need to be fairly gregarious and happy to approach complete strangers.
-It’s a pleasure being able to make up your own schedule but you also need to be mindful of deadlines.
+You're not in an office – you're on your own and have to be comfortable with that.
+Although it can be something of a solitary profession, you also need to be fairly gregarious and happy to approach complete strangers.
+It’s a pleasure being able to make up your own schedule, but you also need to be mindful of deadlines.
 And you need to be prepared to get the work done no matter what – it’s no fun trudging around a town checking details in the pouring rain, or struggling through a day when you’re ill, but that’s all a regular part of the job.

 Practically everyone I know in this field is freelance, although some do work more consistently for one company than others.